 Participants can elect to participate in either MBSR, and/or the Book Club and Psychotherapeutic Touch programs to make up an additional 16 hours of programming, bringing their total to 150 hours of study.

 Additional Courses: Certificate Program Participants will receive a 15% discount on additional Fluence courses taken within 3 years after Certificate Program Enrollment.
 Discounts must be applied at the time of purchase and cannot be applied retroactively.

-Trainees will be matched to an Assisting Trainer for individual mentoring.
+Trainees will be matched to a Mentor for individual mentoring.
 The mentor and trainee are expected to meet between 5 and 8 times, starting within 1 month of enrollment and no less than once per month thereafter.
 Mentors will provide feedback to the training team periodically, and can determine after no less than 5 sessions that the goals of mentoring have been met.
 Mentoring may continue for up to 8 monthly sessions.
 If the goals of mentoring are not met with 8 mentoring sessions, further evaluation of the trainee’s progress will be done.

 Monthly Program Meetings:

 All currently enrolled certificate program trainees are invited to attend a monthly online program meeting.
 The meeting will be conducted by one of the trainers on a rotating schedule.
 The meeting’s purpose is a general discussion of topics relevant to the trainees and for community building among the trainees.
 Attendance is not mandatory (due to potential schedule conflicts), but is highly encouraged.

 When the trainee has completed all of the courses and mentoring sessions with satisfactory evaluations, they are to submit a formal Certification Review request.
 Review process will include feedback from the mentor and all Fluence trainers who have had interactions with the Trainee.
 Upon the Program Director’s determination that program learning objectives, knowledge, competencies, and experience have been successfully met, the Certificate will be issued.